Oracle INFORMATION_SCHEMA

 We need a few sample tables, indices and views to test the following queries, so let's create them.
 We also create a sample TRIGGER, a STORED PROCEDURE and a FUNCTION.

--- sample data to test PostgreSQL INFORMATION_SCHEMA
+-- sample data to test Oracle INFORMATION_SCHEMA

 -- TABLE TEST